DannyM1chael/Currency-converter-app/README.md

-This is Currency-Converter-app created with React
+This is Currency-Converter application on React